StewartJohn/h_digipo/README.md

 # h_digipo
-An annotation-powered toolkit for fact checking and investigative journalism
+An annotation-powered toolkit for fact checking and investigative journalism.
+Works with Doku wiki and Hypothesis.
+(Can be adapted for any wiki, or indeed any content management system.)

+See https://hypothes.is/blog/a-hypothesis-powered-toolkit-for-fact-checkers/ for description and video demos.

 # The embed script

 In lib\tpl\dokuwiki\main,php, above <-- wikipage stop -->, put this:

 &lt;script>
 var s = document.createElement('script');